JaVale McGee: Denver Nuggets (2012–2015)

 On March 15, 2012, McGee was traded to the Nuggets along with Ronny Turiaf in a deal that sent Nenê to the Wizards.
-As a member of the Wizards, he started 40 of 41 games in which he appeared; with the Nuggets, he would start in 5 of 20 games in which he appeared.
-His minutes would also be reduced, averaging 27.4 with Washington but 20.6 with Denver.
-On March 21, in his Nuggets debut, McGee made the game-winning dunk off an Arron Afflalo missed free throw with 5 seconds left on the clock.
-At the end of the regular season, the Nuggets earned the West's sixth seed, and McGee appeared in the 2012 NBA Playoffs, which was his first playoff appearance in his career.
+As a member of the Wizards, McGee started 40 of 41 games in which he appeared; with the Nuggets, he would start in five of 20 games in which he appeared.
+McGee's minutes would also be reduced, averaging 27.4 with Washington but 20.6 with Denver.
+On March 21, in his Nuggets debut, McGee made the game-winning dunk off an Arron Afflalo missed free throw with five seconds left on the clock.
+At the end of the regular season, the Nuggets earned the West's sixth seed, and McGee appeared in the 2012 NBA playoffs, which was his first playoff appearance in his career.
 McGee's series-high was 21 points in Game 5 against first-round opponent Los Angeles Lakers.
-McGee's numbers were up and down throughout the series, including Game 7, when he scored just 6 points on 1–7 shooting in 32 minutes of floor time.
+His numbers were up and down throughout the series, including Game 7, when McGee scored just six points on 1–7 shooting in 32 minutes of floor time.
 On July 18, 2012, McGee re-signed with the Nuggets on a four-year, $44 million contract.

 McGee's 2013–14 season was ended on February 20, 2014, when he underwent surgery to repair a stress fracture in his left tibia in which he sustained on November 8, 2013.

-On October 29, 2014, McGee made his return for the Nuggets, recording 2 points and 2 rebounds in the season opening 89–79 win over the Detroit Pistons.
+On October 29, 2014, McGee made his return for the Nuggets, recording two points and two rebounds in the season opening 89–79 victory over the Detroit Pistons.

 Philadelphia 76ers (2015)

 On February 19, 2015, McGee was traded, along with the rights to Chukwudiebere Maduabum and a 2015 first-round pick, to the Philadelphia 76ers in exchange for the rights to Cenk Akyol.
-On March 1, 2015, he was waived by the 76ers after appearing in six games.
+On March 1, McGee was waived by the 76ers after appearing in six games.

 Dallas Mavericks (2015–2016)

 On August 13, 2015, McGee signed with the Dallas Mavericks.
 He missed the team's first 13 games of the 2015–16 season due to a stress fracture in his left tibia.
-On November 22, 2015, he made his debut for the Mavericks, playing in just under 11 minutes off the bench, recording 8 points and 6 rebounds in a loss to the Oklahoma City Thunder.
-On January 5, 2016, he recorded season highs of 13 points and 11 rebounds in a 117–116 double overtime win over the Sacramento Kings.
+On November 22, McGee made his debut for the Mavericks, playing in just under 11 minutes off the bench, recording eight points and six rebounds in a 117–114 loss to the Oklahoma City Thunder.
+On January 5, 2016, he recorded season highs of 13 points and 11 rebounds in a 117–116 narrow double overtime victory over the Sacramento Kings.

 On July 8, 2016, McGee was waived by the Mavericks.